shivankushsingh09/Tweetify/README.md

 Contributions, issues, and feature requests are welcome!

-1. Fork the repository
+1. Fork the repository.
-2. Create your branch (`git checkout -b feature/something`)
+2. Create your branch (`git checkout -b feature/something`).
-3. Commit your changes (`git commit -am 'Add something'`)
+3. Commit your changes (`git commit -am 'Add something'`).
-4. Push to the branch (`git push origin feature/something`)
+4. Push to your branch (`git push origin feature/something`).
-5. Create a new Pull Request
+5. Create a new Pull Request.

 ---

 ## 📬 Contact

-For any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/shivankushsingh09/Tweetify/issues).
+For questions or suggestions, open an [issue](https://github.com/shivankushsingh09/Tweetify/issues).

 ---

-Enjoy using **Tweetify** – Tweet Link Generator!
+Enjoy using **Tweetify – Tweet Link Generator**!

 ---